 The city council shall levy by ordinance such taxes as are necessary.
-The taxes and tax rates set by such ordinances shall be such that reasonable estimates of revenues from such levy shall at least be sufficient, together with other anticipated revenues, fund balances, and applicable reserves, to equal the total amount appropriated for each of the several funds set forth in the annual operating budget for defraying the expenses of the general government of this city.
+The taxes and tax rates set by such ordinance shall be such that reasonable estimates of revenues from such levy shall at least be sufficient, together with other anticipated revenues, fund balances, and applicable reserves, to equal the total amount appropriated for each of the several funds set forth in the annual operating budget for defraying the expenses of the general government of the city.

-870 Changes in appropriations.
+896 Changes in appropriations.

-The city council by ordinance may make changes in the appropriations contained in the current operating budget at any regular, special, or emergency meeting called for such purpose, but any additional appropriations shall be made only from an existing unexpended surplus.
+The city council by ordinance may make changes in the appropriations contained in the current operating budget at any regular, special, or emergency meeting called for such purpose, but any additional appropriations may be made only from an existing unexpended surplus.

-876 Capital budget.
+902 Capital budget.

-(a) On or before the date fixed by the city council but no later than 30 days prior to the beginning of each fiscal year, the mayor shall submit to the city council a proposed capital improvements plan with a recommended capital budget containing the means of financing 879 the improvements proposed for the ensuing fiscal year.
-The city council shall have power 880 881 to accept, with or without amendments, or reject the proposed plan and proposed budget.
-The city council shall not authorize an expenditure for the construction of any building, 882 structure, work, or improvement, unless the appropriations for such project are included in 883 884 the capital budget, except to meet a public emergency as provided in Section 2.23 of this 885 charter. (b) The city council shall adopt by ordinance the final capital budget for the ensuing fiscal 886 887 year not later than a time set by city council by ordinance.
-No appropriations provided for in a prior capital budget shall lapse until the purpose for which the appropriation was made 888 shall have been accomplished or abandoned; provided, however, that the city council may 889 submit amendments to the capital budget at any time during the fiscal year, accompanied by 890 recommendations.
-Any such amendments to the capital budget shall become effective only 891 892 upon adoption by ordinance.
+(a) On or before the date fixed by the city council, but in no event later than 30 days prior to the beginning of each fiscal year, the mayor shall submit to the city council a proposed capital improvements plan with a recommended capital budget containing the means of financing the improvements proposed for the ensuing fiscal year.
+The city council shall have power to accept, with or without amendments, or reject the proposed plan and proposed budget.
+The city council shall not authorize an expenditure for the construction of any building, structure, work, or improvement, unless the appropriations for such project are included in the capital budget, except to meet a public emergency as provided in Section 2.23 of this charter.

+(b) The city council shall adopt by ordinance the final capital budget for the ensuing fiscal year not later than a time set by city council by ordinance.
+No appropriations provided for

+(b) The city council shall adopt by ordinance the final capital budget for the ensuing fiscal year not later than a time set by city council by ordinance.
+No appropriations provided for in a prior capital budget shall lapse until the purpose for which the appropriation was made shall have been accomplished or abandoned; provided, however, that the city council may submit amendments to the capital budget at any time during the fiscal year, accompanied by recommendations.
+Any such amendments to the capital budget shall become effective only upon adoption by ordinance.

-894 Independent audit.
+920 Independent audit.

-There shall be an annual independent audit of all city accounts, funds, and financial transactions by a certified public accountant selected by the city council.
+- There shall be an annual independent audit of all city accounts, funds, and financial transactions by a certified public accountant selected by the city council.
 The audit shall be conducted according to generally accepted auditing principles.
 Any audit of any funds by the state or federal governments may be accepted as satisfying the requirements of this charter.
-Copies of annual audit reports shall be available at printing costs to the public.

-901 Contracting procedures.

-- 902 No contract with the city shall be binding on the city unless: - 903 (1) It is in writing;

-- 904 (2) It is drawn by or submitted to and reviewed by the city attorney and, as a matter of course, is signed by the city attorney to indicate such drafting or review; and - 906 (3) It is made or authorized by the city council and such approval is entered in the city council journal of proceedings pursuant to Section 2.20 of this charter.
+Copies of annual audit reports shall be available at printing costs to the public. - 926 SECTION 6.31. - 927 Contracting procedures. - 928 No contract with the city shall be binding on the city unless the contract: - 929 (1) Is in writing and executed by the mayor; - 930 (2) Is drawn by or submitted to and reviewed by the city attorney, and as a matter of course, is signed by the city attorney to indicate such drafting or review; and - 932 (3) Is made or authorized by the city council and such approval is entered in the city council journal of proceedings pursuant to Section 2.21 of this charter. - 934 SECTION 6.32. - 935 Centralized purchasing. - 936 The city council shall by ordinance prescribe procedures for a system of centralized 937 purchasing for the city.